Achieving fast high-fidelity optimal control of many-body quantum dynamics: Bose-Hubbard model in optical lattice

 \section{Bose-Hubbard model in optical lattice}

-The Bose-Hubbard model in Eq.~\eqref{eq:H} can be realized in a variety of physical platforms \cite{sachdev2011quantumphasetransitions} which dictates \textit{constitutive relations} between the model parameters $U,J_{x}$ and the pertinent experimental system parameters.
-Such a relationship is established for an optical lattice in the following by solving for the Bloch band structure.
+The Bose-Hubbard model in Eq.~\eqref{eq:H} can be realized in a variety of physical platforms \cite{sachdev2011quantumphasetransitions} and here we review the standard treatment for a cubic optical lattice.
+We first specify how the energetic parameters in Eq.~\eqref{eq:H} relate to the optical trapping depths and the conversion between simulation and laboratory time scales.
+These are then numerically calculated for a set of experimental parameters.

 We assume a simple cubic periodic lattice approximated near the trap center by